Living in Mexico. EVERYTHING you need to know (and then some)

 Private gated residential

-Private gated residential communities across Mexico, especially in more populated / visited areas, are pretty much the norm and are certainly a preference for well, nearly everyone.
-You will live in a house / apartment / duplex that is open, meaning the entire community is surrounded by one large wall, while it’s contents are free and open.
+Private gated residential communities are pretty much the norm for new developments and are certainly a preference for most people.
+You will live in a house / apartment / townhouse that is surrounded by one large property wall.

-Most homes will have a small yard and are not individually enclosed by concrete walls.
-Resident and their visitors will pass through security and gates each time they come and go.
-Most of these private communities have some type of pass system, such as an electronic card, which is programmed to your home, so you can easily come and go without a security stop.
+Most homes will have a small yard which, beyond the back portion, is not enclosed by concrete walls.
+Residents and their visitors will pass through a security casita each time they come and go.
+Most of these private communities have some type of pass system such as a pluma (guy who lifts the metal arm to pass) or an electronic card, which is programmed to your home so you can easily come and go without a security stop.

 Approximately 90 percent of your private community will be surrounded by concrete walls.
 The very front of the private community will consist of gates, which keeps out peering peeps.
 Only residents (and permitted guests) are allowed inside.

-These residential communities are outfitted with some amenities which more times than not include a private park, swimming pool, bbq area, playground, etc. These public areas are maintained by the administrative body through the monthly maintenance fees that are collected via each homeowner.
+These residential communities are outfitted with some amenities, which more times than not, include a private park, swimming pool, bbq area, playground, palapa, administration, office, etc. These public areas are maintained by the administrative body through the monthly maintenance fees that are collected from each homeowner.

-Inside your private community, your administration will have a small staff who are also paid via the maintenance fees.
-They will collect stray garbage, clean the community pool, mow grass, trim trees, etc. There are also “house rules” inside these communities.
+Inside your private community, your administration will have a small staff who are from these maintenance fees.
+They will collect stray garbage, maintain the community pool, mow grass, trim trees, etc. There are also “house rules” inside these communities.

 In mine, for example, there is no noise allowed before 8:00 a.m. or after 10:00 p.m.
-All dogs must be leashed at all times.
-There is no unapproved construction permitted, which means no waking up to find your neighbor has thrown up a blue tarp for a car port, and private workers are not allowed inside on Sundays.
+All dogs must be leashed.
+There is no unapproved construction, which means no waking up to find your neighbor has thrown up a blue tarp for a car port, and private workers are not allowed inside on Sundays.
 Only registered guests are permitted access (any day of the week) and dog owners must pick up the poo (we have three poo-stations in our private residential park).